input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 In terms of development impacts and resources, Peras requires only a minimal modification to the ledger CDDL and block header.
 Around cool-down periods, a certificate hash will need to be included in the block header and the certificate itself in the block.
 Implementing Peras does not require any new cryptographic keys, as the existing VRF/KES will be leveraged.
 It will require an implementation of the ALBA algorithm for creating certificates.
 It does require a new mini-protocol for diffusion of votes and certificates.
 The node's logic for computing the chain weight needs to be modified to account for the boosts provided by certificates.
 Nodes will have to persist all certificates and will have to cache unexpired votes.
 They will need a thread (or equivalent) for verifying votes and certificates.
 Peras only interacts with Genesis and Leios in the chain-selection function and it is compatible with the historical evolution of the blockchain.
 A node-level specification and conformance test will also need to be written.

 In no way does Peras weaken any of the security guarantees provided by Praos or Genesis.
-Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos protocol, but for a duration somewhat longer than the Praos security parameter.
+Under strongly adversarial conditions, where an adversary can trigger a Peras voting cool-down period, the protocol in essence reverts to the Praos (or Genesis) protocol, but for a duration somewhat longer than the Praos security parameter.
 Otherwise, settlement occurs after each Peras round.
 This document has approximately mapped the trade-off between having a short duration for each round (and hence faster settlement) versus having a high resistance to an adversary forcing the protocol into a cool-down period.
 It also estimates the tradeoff between giving chains a larger boost for each certificate (and hence stronger anchoring of that chain) versus keeping the cool-down period shorter.